exoplanetsdk/2ES_target_selection/README.md

 ## Recent Major Maintenance

+- **2025-12-12**: Significantly improved the loading speed of the 2ES Target List Explorer by migrating hosting to Huggingface, replacing the previous Binder and Voilà setup.

 - **2025-09-26**: Complete code restructuring and cleanup.
 Organized code into logical modules (`core/`, `analysis/`, `calculations/`, `utilities/`).
 The main script `2ES.py` now runs with a clean, organized structure while maintaining full functionality.
 Implemented [TACS](https://github.com/MichaelCretignier/TACS) from Michael Cretignier to calculate stellar visibility throughout the year.